R Lyrae

-R Lyrae is a 4th magnitude semiregular variable star in the constellation Lyra, approximately 350 light years away from Earth.
-It is a red giant star of the spectral type M5III, meaning it has a surface temperature of under 3,500 kelvins.
+R Lyrae, also known as its Flamsteed designation 13 Lyrae, is a 4th magnitude semiregular variable star in the constellation Lyra, approximately 350 light years away from Earth.
+It is visible to the naked eye.
+It is a red giant star of the spectral type M5III, currently at the last stages of evolution.
 It is much larger and brighter, yet cooler, than the Sun.
 In the near-infrared J band, it is brighter than the nearby Vega.

 R Lyrae is unusual in that it is a red star with a high proper motion, greater than 50 milliarcseconds a year.
+It is one of the brightest stars at the K band, having an apparent magnitude of −2.08, only 14 stars are brighter.

+In 1856, Joseph Baxendell announced that the star, then called 13 Lyrae, is a variable star.
+In 1907 it appeared with its variable star designation, R Lyrae, in Annie Jump Cannon's Second Catalog of Variable Stars.
 The variability is not consistent and regular, but periods of 46, 64, 378, and 1,000 days have been reported, with the 46-day period being the strongest.